 I assembled the papers into interesting patterns and colors and glued them together.
 I drew a horse shape on the assembled papers and carefully cut it out.
 Then I glued the horse shape on to a piece of mat board.

-Be inspired to try new and different collage techniques.
-Experiment with a variety of materials and position/reposition the collage elements towards an interesting collage composition!
+Be inspired to try new and different collage techniques!
+Any material, any idea, any assembling technique!
+Use content, colors and textures that you love!
+Experiment with assembling a variety of materials and position/re-position the collage elements towards an interesting collage composition!